- 1 Platform and network

 - 8 File and disk storage

-Understand the architecture and components of Genesys Engage cloud private edition; the supported third-party back-end services; and how they all work together in both single- and multi-region deployments.
+Understand the architecture and components of Genesys Multicloud CX private edition; the supported third-party back-end services; and how they all work together in both single- and multi-region deployments.

-As mentioned in the About page, Genesys Engage cloud private edition gives you the flexibility to deploy your contact center on a public cloud or a private one—and even on bare metal servers that reside within your corporate data center.
+As mentioned in the About page, Genesys Multicloud CX private edition gives you the flexibility to deploy your contact center on a public cloud or a private one—and even on bare metal servers that reside within your corporate data center.

 Platform and network